yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-012_Name_Field_Empty_Validation.md

-# TC-012 – Verify Country field accepts valid alphabetic input
+# TC-012 – Verify Name field validation when left empty

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Enter a valid country name (e.g., "Brazil")
+2. Enter a valid country name
+3. Leave "Name" field empty
-3. Fill all other required fields
+4. Fill all other required fields
-4. Click on "Submit".
+5. Click on "Submit"

 ---

 ## ✅ Expected Result
-- Input is accepted
+- "Name" field is highlighted in red
-- Field remains valid
+- Validation message is displayed (e.g., "Please provide a name")